 Not all motorcyclists crash when they come in contact with a wet road or loose gravel.
 Those who are prepared are usually able to manage the obstacle.
 Taking a motorcycle safety course can help you prepare for these conditions and learn how to avoid losing control and laying down your bike.

 While not wearing a helmet won’t cause an accident, it could cause your death if you’re involved in a crash.
-Riding without a helmet makes you 3 times more likely to suffer a traumatic brain injury.
+Riding without a helmet makes you around three times more vulnerable to suffer a brain injury or TBI (traumatic brain injury).
 In 2012, 134 motorcyclists died in traffic accidents in Georgia, including 8 who were not wearing helmets.

 As a motorcyclist, you cannot control how other people drive.
 But you must take responsibility for your own safety by doing everything possible to avoid a collision.